openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 - CRI-O configuration + Kubernetes' RuntimeClass
 - Kubelet configuration (CPU, Memory, and Topology Managers and other)
-- `microshift-tuned.service` to activate user selected TuneD profile on boot and reboot the host if the kernel args are changed.
+- `microshift-tuned.service` to activate user selected TuneD profile on boot and reboot the host if the profile was updated.

-New `microshift-low-latency` RPM will be created that will contain tuned profile, CRI-O configs, and mentioned systemd daemon.
+New `microshift-low-latency` RPM will be created that will contain new artifacts mentioned above.
 We'll leverage existing know how of Performance and Scalability team expertise and look at Node Tuning Operator capabilities.